-Digital Media– Here at KK’s studio, we use the term to refer to the electronic version of images and audio.
-Essentially, once film, slides, photos, audio, etc. have been scanned and transferred into a computer.
-We also use the phrases, “converting to digital” or “transferring to digital.”
+Digital Media– Here at KK’s studio we use the term to refer to the electronic version of images and audio.
+Essentially once film, slides, photos, audio etc. have been scanned and transferred to a computer.

-Duplication– Making copies of CD’s, DVD’s, and/or VHS tapes, which is:
+Duplication– Making copies of CD’s, DVD’s, and (rarely now) VHS tapes, which is: